isomerpages/csa-sicw1/_media/Media Accreditation.md

 i.
 There will be a Media Centre located at Sands Expo and Convention Centre, Level 3, Casablanca Room, with free Internet access.
-<br>ii.
+<br><br>ii.
 Limited workstations will be available on a first-come-first-served basis to the media
 in the Media Centre.
-<br>iii.
+<br><br>iii.
 A confirmed schedule of events will be available in the press kit, which will be
 provided to all accredited journalists.
-<br>iv.
+<br><br>iv.
 Please note that the media centre will be open from **18-20 October 2022, 0830 to
 1800hrs.**

 **5. Note to Photographers**